3C4D/dataset_generation/docs/steps.md

 ## Needs

-1. Specify the generated data format (datasets, tables, etc).
+- Specify the generated data format (datasets, tables, etc).
-2. Make our program full parametric and flexible.
+- Make our program full parametric and flexible.
-3. Specify the synthax of the input file and make it exhaustive.
+- Specify the syntax of the input file and make it exhaustive.
-4. Read documentation and litterature to have consistent statistics to use.
+- Read documentation and litterature to have consistent statistics to use.
-5. Build various and different datasets.
+- Build various and different datasets.
+- Make the tables format to be choosable (symetric, fixed, full random).

 ## Goals